jcwirko/curotec/docs/considerations.md

 - Implemented **pagination** to reduce payload size and DB load.
 - Suggested possible use of **caching** (e.g., Redis) or **rate limiting** in high-traffic scenarios.

-On the frontend, using **debounce** when typing prevents excessive requests per keystroke, further optimizing performance.

 ---

 ## Query Scopes